-When the CEO's pay trend is compared with the trend in total shareholders' return over the last five years, the difference in the trend rates, weighted to reflect recent history as suggested by proxy advisory firms, is not material and should not raise any concern.
+In 2014, the CEO's pay trend was compared with the trend in total shareholders' return over the latest five years.
+At that time, the difference in the trend rates, weighted to reflect recent history as suggested by proxy advisory firms was not material and did not raise any concern.

-Preliminary tests have also been performed to assess Héroux-Devtek's CEO's compensation relative to the compensation of CEOs from a selected group of Canadian and US companies from the Aerospace and Defence industry, with revenues and market capitalization comparable to Héroux-Devtek and thus generally complying with advisory firms' compensation comparator group selection guidelines.
+Preliminary tests were also performed to assess Héroux-Devtek's CEO's compensation relative to the compensation of CEOs from a selected group of Canadian and US companies from the Aerospace and Defence industry, with revenues and market capitalization comparable to Héroux-Devtek in compliance with advisory firms' compensation comparator group selection guidelines.

-The tests with respect to both the percentile ranks of the CEO's pay and the total shareholders' return over three years and the CEO's pay as a multiple of the estimated median CEO pay of the peer group, indicate no material pay and performance disconnect.
-Based on such results, there appears to be no material disconnect between the CEO's total compensation and the total shareholders' return.
+The tests with respect to both the percentile ranks of the CEO's pay and the total shareholders' return over three years and the CEO's pay as a multiple of the estimated median CEO pay of the Comparator Group, indicated no material pay and performance disconnect.
+Based on such results, there appeared to be no material disconnect between the CEO's total compensation and the total shareholders' return.